Image © Mark Boyle | Australia Day Council of NSW.

 (Because I ran that just before 6:30pm here in Adelaide, which happens to be nearly 9pm in New Zealand where Paul is, and nearly 5am this morning in the eastern bit of America where Aaron is.)

-This would let me easily see what time it is for people wherever they are in the world, and to see who would be best to respond to some issue.
+This would let me easily see what time it is for people wherever they are in the world, and to see who would be best to respond to some issue, without having to perform any manual datetime conversions.
 And even more so, it would let me do it for people in the past.
 I could have a report which analyses which time zones would allow the greatest number of events to occur during business hours.

 Those time zones are listed in